Dr. Elena Voss

 Helena hasn't decided.
 The fragment keeps running projections, but none of them feel right.

-Relationship to Player
+Relationship to the Operative

 First Encounter (Age 3)